mosart/eosc-services-catalog/README.md

 ```

 ## Configuration
-- Data fixtures live in `api/data/`.
-Replace or extend `services.json` / `surf-services.json` with your own bundles, or add new filenames to `_DATA_FILES` in `api/app/data.py`; the loader will continue to validate them.
+- Data fixtures live in `api/data/v1/` and `api/data/v3/`.
+Update or add JSON bundles there and extend the `SUPPORTED_VERSIONS` mappings in `api/app/data.py` if you introduce additional versions.
 - Optional scraper dependencies are listed in `scraper/requirements.txt`.
 - Adjust `_ALLOWED_SORT_FIELDS` or extend the FastAPI routes in `api/app/main.py` to support additional behaviour.